 - if you are a for-profit (commercial) organisation, the maximum you can receive in total across all rounds is £1.5 million – this includes companies limited by shares that have a not-for-profit or asset lock clause in their governing documents.

-Whilst we do not anticipate that awards will be made above and beyond these limits, we will, by exception, consider applications which exceed the cumulative limits where it can be strongly demonstrated that additional funding is essential for survival and all other funding sources have been exhausted.
+Whilst we do not anticipate that awards will be made above and beyond these limits, we will, by exception, consider applications from for-profit (commercial) organisations which exceed the cumulative limits where it can be strongly demonstrated that additional funding (up to a maximum cumulative limit of £2m) is essential for survival and all other funding sources have been exhausted.

-The fund will be open for applications from 16 August 2021 and you can apply any time from then until 12 noon on 29 October 2021.
+The fund opened for applications on 16 August 2021 and you can apply any time from then until 12 noon on 29 October 2021.

 Funding will be allocated on a rolling basis at our monthly decision meetings.
 The budget will be spread across each meeting in line with anticipated demand.